MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

     They can get this information by installing the Azure Rights Management Tool, connecting to the service ([Connect-Aadrmservice](/powershell/aadrm/vlatest/connect-aadrmservice)), and then viewing their tenant information ([Get-AadrmConfiguration](/powershell/aadrm/vlatest/get-aadrmconfiguration)).

-- They provide you with the URLs for their AD RMS cluster and their Azure Information Protection tenant, so that you can configure your migrated clients to redirect requests for their AD RMS protected content to their Azure RMS tenant.
-Instructions for client redirection are in step 6.
+- They provide you with the URLs for their AD RMS cluster and their Azure Rights Management service URL for their Information Protection tenant, so that you can configure your migrated clients to redirect requests for their AD RMS protected content to their Azure RMS tenant.
+Instructions for configuring client redirection are in step 7.

 - They import their AD RMS cluster root keys (SLC) into the cloud before you start to migrate users.
 Similarly, you must import your AD RMS cluster root keys before they start to migrate their users.
-Instructions for importing the key is covered in this migration process, [Step 2.
-Export configuration data from AD RMS and import it to Azure Information Protection](migrate-from-ad-rms-phase1#step-2-export-configuration-data-from-ad-rms-and-import-it-to-azure-information-protection).
+Instructions for importing the key is covered in this migration process, [Step 4.
+Export configuration data from AD RMS and import it to Azure Information Protection](migrate-from-ad-rms-phase2#step-4-export-configuration-data-from-ad-rms-and-import-it-to-azure-information-protection).

 ## Overview of the steps for migrating AD RMS to Azure Information Protection